Iona, Mull & Skye + Orkney

 Mull & Iona

-Today is an early start crossing on the ferry to Mull and enjoying an island adventure exploring her dramatic coastlines and wild beauty, before taking the small ferry to the peace and tranquility of Iona - birthplace of Celtic Christianity and ancient burial ground of Scottish Kings.
-Here you can visit the historic abbey with its intricate carved crosses in the churchyard or explore the rocky headlands and sandy coves of this island gem.
-There is also an opportunity to take a small boat out to the island of Staffa and view the dramatic basalt columns immortalised by Mendelssohn in his Hebridean Overture “Fingal’s Cave”.
-You then return on the ferry to Oban for your second night.
+Today you have an early start, beginning the day crossing on the ferry to Mull for a chance to explore dramatic coastlines and wild beauty.
+You take the small ferry to Iona, the birthplace of Celtic Christianity, and ancient burial ground of Scottish Kings.
+Here you can visit the historic abbey with its intricately carved crosses in the churchyard, or explore rocky headlands and sandy coves.

 Overnight - Oban